 Know Your Customer (KYC)

 Financial institutions and other market participants can streamline workflows by validating applicant information using the LEI database.
+To learn more about LEIs and how they can help the KYC process, visit our blog article on the subject.

 Organisations can benefit from improved client onboarding when taking on new clients.
 We’ve already spoken about the use of LEI for onboarding in detail in this blog but the crux of it is, client onboarding with LEIs have the potential to reduce cost and time associated with onboarding.